Green-Hat-fd/portfolio/index.md

 &ensp; &ensp; (This game is a work made with the help of other people while I was studying in the Academy)

-**_Feature(s)_**
+**_Challenge(s)_**

 - 3 different types of abilities (the "Hand", the "Water Gun" and the "Bomb")
-    - A wheel for the abilities I worked and developed, in which the abilites rotate, and it uses the mouse wheel to cycle between them
+    - A wheel for the abilities I worked and developed, in which the abilites rotate as it uses the mouse wheel to cycle between them

 ### &ensp; _Walking the planks_